-There have been no reported interactions between a breathing pacemaker system and any of the enhanced screening technology now in use at airports worldwide.
+There have been no reported interactions between a diaphragm pacing system and any of the enhanced screening technology now in use at airports worldwide.

 X-ray backscatter devices, whether active or passive, operate in the X-ray band of the electromagnetic spectrum.
 Millimeter wave scanner use extremely high frequency radio waves which are far above those used to power the implanted receivers.
-Based on this information, the likelihood of an adverse interaction between those screening technologies and a breathing pacemaker system is nearly zero.
+Based on this information, the likelihood of an adverse interaction between those screening technologies and a diaphragm pacing system is nearly zero.
 However, ABD has not conducted scientific testing to validate that statement.
-Therefore, it is left to each patient’s discretion to decide if they wish to go through the enchanced security procedures or opt for a manual search.
+Therefore, it is left to each patient’s discretion to decide if they wish to go through the enhanced security procedures or opt for a manual search.

 Due to the costs involved in replacing an external transmitter, ABD highly recommends that the patient’s external transmitter be covered against loss under an insurance policy.
 This can be done either as a separate policy or as a rider to an existing homeowner’s or renter’s policy.
 Please contact the ABD accounting department if you require an invoice or other documentation for this purpose.

 In addition to your proprietary designs, we have dozens of cuff and button-style electrode configurations available for rapid deployment.
 Examples include: